The Best Damn Diet.

 Martinis and Whipped Cream: The New Carbo-Cal Way to Lose Weight and Stay Slim

 Remember when your kindergarten teacher stated, “You are special, and there is no one else in the whole wide world like you.”
 She was right.
 Ok, maybe you are not a “special snowflake” but you are unique.
-This is why each one us needs an individualized diet plan that works with our lifestyle, environment, and specialized genome.
+This is why each one of us needs an individualized diet plan that works with our lifestyle, environment, and specialized genome.
 All humans share a certain number of metabolic or dietary commonalities.
 We all need protein and fat to live.
 We actually don’t need carbohydrates.
 Essential vitamins, minerals, and other micronutrients are also important to every human.
 However, our species can appear vastly different morphologically and genetically.
 Compare Shaquille O’Neal to Stephen Hawkins.
 Both are human but would probably die or get very ill if their diets were clandestinely switched for a month.
-Biochemically we are unique and require differing amounts of food, altered macro/micronutrient contents, and specific nutritional timing.
+Biochemically we are unique and require different amounts of food, altered macro/micronutrient contents, and specific nutritional timing.
 A comprehensive study in the journal Cell found people can metabolize the exact same foods in very different ways.
 Angelina Jolie may be able to eat donuts and pizza and not gain a pound but that doesn’t mean you won’t!
 We all process food differently.

 joint pain and/or inflammation